16:00 – 17:00pm

 Online, Zoom Webinar

 We’re very excited to welcome Kaisa Matomäki (University of Turku, Finland), as a Heilbronn Virtual Visiting Professor.
+For further information and to register for the colloquium, please visit the event website.

 Title: On primes and other interesting sequences in short intervals